wodby/docs/1.0/docs/stacks/matomo/index.md

 This changelog is for Matomo stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/matomo/releases).

+### 0.14.1

+- Bugfix: access to html files under plugins directory forbidden
+- Bugfix: unexpected text files
+- Bugfix: matomo.js is not writable by the web server

 ### 0.14.0

 - ⬆️ Matomo 4.7.1